sherpa/sherpa/docs/install.rst

 Sherpa has the following requirements:

-* Python 3.10 to 3.12, with experimental support for Python 3.13
+* Python 3.10 to 3.13 (there is no support for free-threaded Python)
 * NumPy
 * Linux or OS-X (patches to add Windows support are welcome)